RobertsLab/resources/docs/bio_Transcriptome-assembly.md

 [`Trinity`](https://github.com/trinityrnaseq/trinityrnaseq/wiki) is powerful and has complex, but useful options availalbe.
 Take time to consider how you will use your assembly for later analysis. [`Trinity`](https://github.com/trinityrnaseq/trinityrnaseq/wiki) has many options available for downstream analysis (e.g. [gene expression](#gene-expression)) that can be simplified with careful planning prior to assembly.

 Due to the intensive processing required for assembly (high CPU and RAM usage), it is highly recommended to run all assemblies on an [execute node on Mox](https://robertslab.github.io/resources/mox_Node-Types/).
+As such, all code examples are written with the assumption that the commands are being run on Mox.

 ### Sample list file